cjoster/your-first-kubernetes-app/01-Working-With-Git/README.md

 and managing it with `git` makes sense.

 This is not intended to be a full `git` totorial, but instead simply get you started with the concepts.
+A far better `git` tutorial can be found on git's website here: [https://git-scm.com/docs/gittutorial](https://git-scm.com/docs/gittutorial)

-To install
+To install `git`, run the following commands.

 ## Linux DNF based distro (Fedora, Centos 8+, RHEL 8+, etc)